 It was something I was aware of, but didn’t think about the practical applications until I needed to check my emails and book a flight.
-WeChat and Weibo is the Chinese equivalent of facebook and don’t be surprised if people ask to add you on WeChat to practice their english.
+WeChat and Weibo is the Chinese equivalent of facebook and twitter, and don’t be surprised if people ask to add you on WeChat to practice their english.
 My iCloud email account linked, to my phone worked fine because iPhones are sold in China.
 Yahoo search engine also worked and I was able to access some specific websites, like an airline website, if I was able to remember their site address.
 Once I discovered the Trip.com app, I just used that for all my flights and trains.

 Previously, most Chinese used a VPN (Virtual Private Network) to access international sites, however the latest news is there is a Government crackdown on these and so their access was being blocked as well.
 I recently read an article on The Guardian News website, about a guy who received jail time, and a fine for selling access to a VPN.

 Having a translation app is handy but many require internet use so find one that works offline.
 English is widely spoken in big cities like Shanghai, but less so in rural areas.
 I used Speak & Translate.
 Many hotels and coffee shops have WiFi, so you could plan ahead some phrases you might need to say (if you don’t have a download function), and keep screenshots.
 Google translate also has a download language function so it can be used offline and thus work in China.
 It can use your phones camera function to translate Chinese characters in live-view mode so you can figure out restaurant menus, although many restaurants had pictures of food you could order from as well.